 COMMUNITY BASELINE LARGER FACILITIES

-WHOLE-OF-LIFE COST LOW MEDIUM MEDIUM HIGH
+WHOLE-OF-LIFE COST LOW MEDIUM MEDIUM нісн

-Age group: 1-2 years (they
+Age group: 1-2 years ( they

 3-7 years

-7-12 years/family A REPORT OF A REPO
+7-12 years/family

 Teenagers

 Adults

 Innovative design and planning of the leisure water space will maximise its popularity and use.
 Cost need not be the primary driver of low-cost alternatives can add significant value, often with minimal or zero additional space allocation.
 Examples of features that have proved successful in community facilities are: